excos-platform/config-client/docs/DataModel.md

 # Data Model

+This document briefly describes the data model for features/experiments used in Excos.

 A **unit** is either a user ID or a session ID, or some other semi-persistent identifier for which we will compute experiment allocation.

 An **experiment** is described by name and **variants**, each of which holds allocation information.